-These are my market covering ETFs.
-The skew is towards global stocks to offset the heavy investment we have in our property.
+See the diagrams above.
+The skew is towards global stocks to offset the heavy investment we have in our Australian property.

-You can see in the diagram above what the split is, and here is the breakdown of what exact ETFs I own:
+You can see the split and here is the breakdown of what exact ETFs I own:

 I also invest in Bitcoin through Independent Reserve